zain58/Testautomation/README.md

 ### Framework set up

-Fork / Clone repository from [here]( https://github.com/amiya-pattnaik/selenium-cucumber-java) or download zip and set it up in your local workspace.
+download zip and set it up in your local workspace.

 ### Run Some Sample Tests